 On a story about King receiving the St. Francis peace medal from the Catholic Church, he wrote "this is disgusting."
 On the story "King, Pope to Talk on Race," he scribbled "astounding."
 On a story about King's meeting with the pope, "I am amazed that the Pope gave an audience to such a degenerate."
 On a story about King winning the Nobel Prize, he wrote "King could well qualify for the 'top alley cat prize!' "

 When King learned he would be the recipient of the Nobel Peace Prize in 1964, the FBI decided to take its harassment of King one step further, sending him an insulting and threatening note anonymously.
 A draft was found in the FBI files years later.
 In it the FBI wrote, "You are a colossal fraud and an evil, vicious one at that."
 The letter went on to say, "The American public ... will know you for what you are -- an evil, abnormal beast," and "Satan could not do more."

 The letter's threat was ominous, if not specific: "King you are done."
 Some have theorized the intent of the letter was to drive King to commit suicide in order to avoid personal embarrassment.
 "King, there is only one thing left for you to do," the letter concluded.
 "You know what it is ...
 You better take it before your filthy, abnormal fraudulent self is bared to the nation."

-With the exception of the wiretap transcripts that remain sealed under court order, many of the other memos were made public as part of high-profile congressional investigations into the FBI's harassment of King.
+With the exception of the wiretap transcripts which remain sealed under court order, many of the other memos were made public as part of high-profile congressional investigations into the FBI's harassment of King.
 A summary was put together during the course of these investigations.
 Other memos were released through a Freedom of Information Act request from the Center for National Security Studies in 1978.
 Another large batch was released through a 1979 FOIA request from David Garrow.

-While the memos depict a cold and calculating attempt by the government to personally embarrass King, the memos also create an ironic byproduct, according to Garrow.
+While the memos depict a cold and calculating attempt by the government to personally embarrass King, the memos also create an ironic by-product, according to Garrow.